dimagi/commcare-hq/custom/opm/opm_reports/README.md

 * models.py - stores fluff models for users, cases, and forms
 * case_calcs.py/user_calcs.py - houses per-case or per-user Calculators

+## Testing

+Currently this report has just regression tests.
+The normal functionality of the report relies on monthly definitive snapshots.
+There is a json file that stores a snapshot, and the data from which it was generated.
+To verify fidelity in reporting, tests recalculate the report based on the data and check if it matches the snapshot.

 ## Extracting data from the db: